Skip to content

 However, it was clear, even in the Mahฤkhandhaka, that the Buddha was no ordinary man.
 He was supposedly capable of psychic powers, such as telepathy, clairvoyance, levitation, and even teleportation.
 He was able to recollect his past lives, and he was able to see the karmic destinies of others.

 However, in his teachings, he often downplayed these abilities, and discouraged his followers from showing off their psychic powers.
-He emphasised that these powers were not the path to liberation, and that they were merely side effects of liberation.

 In 6D/11.1 Iddhipฤแนญihฤriya the Buddha says that miracle of teaching is far superior to demonstrating psychic powers or telepathy: